 Does this plot provide any information about the expected final location of a drunk?
 It does tell us that on average the drunk will be somewhere on a circle with its center at the origin and with a radius equal to the expected distance from the origin.
 However, it tells us very little about where we might actually find the drunk at the end of any particular walk.
-We return to this topic later in this chapter.
+We return to this topic in the next section.